rnewson/couchdb-lucene/README.md

 You must supply a index function in order to enable couchdb-lucene as by default, nothing will be indexed.

 You may add any number of index views in any number of design documents.
-All searches will be constrained to documents emitted by those view functions.
+All searches will be constrained to documents emitted by the index functions.

 Declare your functions as follows;